hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 https://github.com/red/red/issues/1637#issuecomment-1248305098

 [19:17:52](#KJhI5fSlf448koDy5kwC_uOVjau2ENoumxzLAOUEGac) <luce80>:
 @toomasv thanks!
-Back to the roots Ì†ΩÌ∏â . @hiiamboris I made a `loose` implementation in R2 and used `step: 1x0` to move horizontally and `step: 30x0` to move horizontally 30 px at a time.
+Back to the roots üòâ . @hiiamboris I made a `loose` implementation in R2 and used `step: 1x0` to move horizontally and `step: 30x0` to move horizontally 30 px at a time.

 [19:19:11](#EbIkdIyo0-LDpSRO2-2z3RojvyhpJG6IQxB3ZZP4ies) <hiiamboris (NOT THIS ONE)>: what was the use case for 30x0?